Yalda Afshar, MD, PhD

-Hi my name is Anhyo and I’m a third year Microbiology, Immunology, and Molecular Genetics major from Santa Barbara!
-I was born in South Korea but raised in the U.S., and some of my favorite hobbies include playing soccer and piano.
-My current focus of research is on the altered endothelial cell response to flow in congenital heart disease patients, but I also love learning about other areas of research like kidney cancer.
-I hope to attend medical school and eventually set up my own lab in the future in order to continue biomedical research.
+Anhyo is a a third year Microbiology, Immunology, and Molecular Genetics major from Santa Barbara!
+He was born in South Korea but raised in the U.S., and some of his favorite hobbies include playing soccer and piano.
+His current focus of research is on the altered endothelial cell response to flow in congenital heart disease patients, but also loves learning about other areas of research like kidney cancer.
+Anhyo hopes to attend medical school and eventually set up a lab in the future in order to continue biomedical research.

-I was born and raised in Koreatown and am currently in my third year at UCLA.
-I am a first-generation student majoring in Physiological Science with a minor in Global Health.
-In addition to being a student researcher, I am also greatly involved in community and global health work that will help me be a better physician.
-In the future I will be applying to medical school and I hope to become a Pediatrician or Family Medicine physician who works in underserved communities and advocates for health and equity for all.
+Guadalupe was born and raised in Koreatown and is currently in her third year at UCLA.
+She is a first-generation student majoring in Physiological Science with a minor in Global Health.
+In addition to being a student researcher, she is also greatly involved in community and global health work that will help her be a better physician.
+In the future she plans to apply to medical school and hopes to become a Pediatrician or Family Medicine physician who works in underserved communities and advocates for health and equity for all.

 Jenny Mei, MD